 If you read the issue and enjoy it, you can tell an employee at your LCS to “add it to your pull list.”
 A pull list is all the comics you want your comic shop to order and prepare for you each week they are released.
 So if you add the series Amazing Spider-Man, when you return to your comic shop on November 7th, they will have Amazing Spider-Man #2 ready for you at checkout.
 You just walk up to the cashier and say “I have a pull list for [Your Name Here].”
 Replace [Your Name Here] with [Your Name Here].

 Most comic book series are published once a month, although some are published every two weeks.
 You can use a site like ComicsList to see what comics will be available when.
+I also enjoy the app “League of Comic Geeks” in order to keep tabs on new releases and my pull list on the go.

 Steps To Collecting Ongoing Print Comics